 Transfer counseling is provided to assist students who are interested in transferring to a four-year institution.
-Inquiries made concerning transfer options are forwarded to the Director of Academic Advising.
-The Director is available to answer specific questions about the appropriate courses to take for transfer.
-More information is available on the College's website (www.montgomery.edu) under Academic Advising.
+Inquiries made concerning transfer options are forwarded to the Dean of Arts & Sciences.
+The Dean is available to answer specific questions about the appropriate courses to take for transfer.

 Personal counseling is provided to assist students in career/decision-making skills, job-seeking skills, employment referrals, assessment and testing, and personal/life skills.
-When necessary and with the student's permission, the Counselor may make referrals to community resources and/or agencies if additional assistance is needed to secure academic success while enrolled at the College.
+When necessary and with the student's permission, the counseling staff may make referrals to community resources and/or agencies if additional assistance is needed to secure academic success while enrolled at the College.
 These services are provided to ensure academic success for each student while enrolled at the College.

-Counseling Services staff conducts all assessment services for ACCUPLACER.
+The Counseling Services staff coordinates assessment services for NC DAP Accuplacer.
 The results of this assessment instrument are used to advise students on the appropriate English, reading, and math courses needed.
 The counseling staff conducts other assessments that may be required for specific curriculum programs.
 In addition, COPS, and Self-Directed Search assessments are given to students that need assistance in career development.